jbasen/Crestron-Shelly/README.md

 with Generation 2+ Shelly devices.
 You will need to use the old driver for Generation 1 Shelly devices.

+Beta 3 of the driver has now been added to this GitHub.
+The new version adds support for Shelly BLU devices including the TRV, BLU H&T, BLU Button, and BLU Door/Window Sensor.
+These BLU devices require the use of a Shelly Gen 3 gateway.
+Instructions for pairing are included in the BLU modules help.
+There has also been an update to the Comm Manager module and a change to the initialization process.
+The demo program includes these changes.

 Beta 2 of the driver has now been added to this GitHub.
 The new version includes significant improvments to the parsing of UDP messages sent by Shelly Gen 2+ devices.
 It also adds support for Shelly Flood Gen 4 and other